AxLabs/neox-bridge-devnet/README.md

 ## Additional Tools

 ### Sending Messages
 To send messages from NeoX to NeoN3, you can use the `tools/send-message` service.
-It uses the `deployer` wallet in the `tools/neox-wallets` folder to send messages by default, but it can be overwritten with the env variable `PERSONAL_WALLET_FILENAME` to another wallet name in that folder (e.g. `owner`).
+It uses the `deployer` wallet to send messages by default, but it can be overwritten with the env variable `PERSONAL_WALLET_FILENAME` to another wallet name (e.g. `owner`).

+Note that the wallet must exist in the `bridge-evm-contracts/wallets` folder.
+If the `wallets` folder does not exist, the script will copy the `tools/neox-funding/neox-wallets` folder to `bridge-evm-contracts/wallets` on the first run.

+If there are insufficient funds in the wallet, the script will fail, so make sure to fund that wallet beforehand.
+See [Funding Accounts](#funding-accounts) for how to do that.

 #### 1. Sending a String Message